acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 #include <unordered_set>
 using namespace std;

-// Returns length of the longest consecutive sequence int longestConsecutive(int arr[], int n) {
+// returns length of the longest consecutive sequence int longestConsecutive(int arr[], int n) {
     if (n == 0) {
         return 0;
     }

-    // Put all numbers in a set for O(1) lookups unordered_set<int> nums;
+    //put all numbers in a set for O(1) lookups so we can just grab it right away unordered_set<int> nums;
     for (int i = 0; i < n; i++) {
         nums.insert(arr[i]);